Standardized Images and Evaluation Metrics for Tomography: Results

-Structure Contrast Index (SCI) is the metric we introduced to quantify the magnitude of the discrepancy seen in the difference maps of sinograms and images. he values of SCI for images and sinograms for all the stages of MLEM are given in Table \ref{tbl:ssim}.
-SC and SSIM components evaluation given in Table~\ref{tbl:ideal} and~\ref{tbl:ideal_sino} are illustrated in Figure~\ref{fig:sci_im_sino}.
-As expected, the SCI of the difference between the sinogram for MLEM (3 iterations) is higher compared to the case of MLEM at full convergence.
-As the algorithm converges, the difference becomes dominated by statistical fluctuation and noise, leading to a lower SCI for both images and sinograms, indicating that little additional information can be obtained from the experimental data.
+The Structure and Contrast Index (SCI) is the metric we introduced to quantify the magnitude of the discrepancy seen in the difference maps of sinograms and images.
+The values of the SCI, along with the individual components of Luminance Contrast and Structure, for image and sinogram difference maps for all the stages of MLEM are given in Table \ref{tbl:ssim} and illustrated in Figure~\ref{fig:sci_im_sino}.
+As expected, the SCI of the sinogram difference map for MLEM (three iterations) is higher compared to the case of MLEM at full convergence.
+As the algorithm converges, the difference becomes dominated by statistical fluctuation and noise, leading to a lower SCI for both image and sinogram difference maps, indicating that little additional information can be obtained from the experimental data.

+While global similarity metrics such as SSIM rapidly approach unity after only a few reconstruction iterations, the SCI---computed on difference maps---continues to decrease systematically, reflecting the progressive elimination of structured residuals.
+This demonstrates that the SCI provides complementary information rather than duplicating the role of SSIM, particularly in the high-fidelity regime where global similarity metrics saturate (Table~\ref{tbl:ssim} and Figure~\ref{fig:bar_mlem}).